Skip to main content

 Why is good documentation important?

-Documentation influences everything from how a business operates to how its culture, values and vision develop and evolve over time.
 Good documentation lays the foundations for success.
-It supports employees with the guidance they need to get up and running quickly, empowers teams to achieve their goals, and allows leaders to track progress and make informed decisions quickly.
-But when your documentation isn't good, your company suffers.
+It gives employees the guidance they need to get up and running quickly, helps customers self-serve information without overwhelming support teams, and allows leaders to track progress and make informed decisions quickly.
+But when your documentation is poor, everyone suffers.

 So now you know why good documentation matters.
 But how do you spot bad documentation?
 And how do you fix it?

-Poor or non-existent documentation creates voids and inefficiencies in your teamwork and processes.
-In projects, for example, outdated or incomplete documentation can lead to delays and confusion as team members have to continually verify and check information.
+Documentation needs to be easy to find and relevant, or it slows down processes and teamwork.
+In projects, for example, outdated or incomplete documentation can lead to delays and confusion as you have to continually verify and check information.

 3. Knowledge vanishes without a trace